dart-lang/site-www/src/_guides/language/sound-dart.md

 This guide tells you why and how to write sound (type safe) Dart code.
-You'll learn how to use strong mode to enable soundness, as well as how to substitute types safely.
+You'll learn how to use strong mode to enable soundness, as well as how to substitute types safely when overriding methods.

 {% comment %}
 Not ready yet...